jamierumbelow/crudcontroller/README.md

 ## Output

 CrudController contains an in-built view autoloader, which will load the appropriate view by guessing the view's name and location from the controller and action name.
 So, for example, `AccountsController@edit` will load the **accounts.edit** view.
+The controller name can be changed by overriding `getViewBase()`.

 By default, the view will be given the relevant model record(s).
 On the `index` action, this will be a collection of your model instances (by default, `Model::all()`), named whatever is returned by `getCollectionName()`.
 On `create`, it'll be a new instance of the model class.
 On `show`, `edit` and `confirmDestroy`, it'll be an appropriate instance.